-- The RStudio IDE has a built-in debugging tool. - The StatET IDE for R on Eclipse has a nice debugging tool.
-Works on all major platforms, but can be tricky to install.

-• My own debugging tool, debugR, is extensive and easy to install, but for the time being is limited to Linux, Mac and other Unix-family systems.
+- The RStudio IDE has a built-in debugging tool. - For Emacs users, there is ess-tracebug. - The StatET IDE for R on Eclipse has a nice debugging tool.
+Works on all major platforms, but can be tricky to install. - My own debugging tool, debugR, is extensive and easy to install, but for the time being is limited to Linux, Mac and other Unix-family systems.
 See http://heather.cs.ucdavis.edu/debugR.html.

-C.14 Complex Numbers
+C.19 Complex Numbers